mnot/I-D/bcp56bis/draft.md

 implementation and deployment.

-In other words, applications that use HTTP MUST NOT associate application semantics with specific URL paths.
+In other words, applications that use HTTP MUST NOT associate application semantics with specific URL paths on arbitrary servers.
+Doing so inappropriately conflates the identity of the resource (its URL) with te capabilities that resource supports, bringing about many of the same interoperability problems that {{?RFC4367}} warns of.

 For example, specifying that a "GET to the URL /foo retrieves a bar document" is bad practice.
 Likewise, specifying "The widget API is at the path /bar" violates {{!RFC7320}}.

-Instead, applications that use HTTP are encouraged to use typed links {{?RFC5988}} to convey the URIs that are in use, as well as the semantics of the resources that they identify.
-See
-{{resource}} for details.
+Instead, applications that use HTTP are encouraged to ensure that URLs are discovered at runtime, allowing HTTP-based services to describe their own capabilities.
+One way to do this is to use typed links {{?RFC5988}} to convey the URIs that are in use, as well as the semantics of the resources that they identify.
+See {{resource}} for details.

 ### Initial URL Discovery